-The Gynecologic Oncology program participates in a fully approved residency program in obstetrics and gynecology, as well as all the relevant disciplines at the Brown Medical School.
+The gynecologic oncology program participates in a fully approved residency program in obstetrics and gynecology, as well as all the relevant disciplines at the The Warren Alpert Medical School of Brown University.
 The systems for clinical care and education have been well established and are effective for all concerned – including the teaching of residents and medical students.
-Brown University and its affiliated hospitals offer capabilities for complex research, and the Program's high patient and surgical volume allow fulfillment of a comprehensive educational mission.
+Brown University and its affiliated hospitals offer capabilities for complex research, and the program's high patient and surgical volume allows fulfillment of a comprehensive educational mission.
 Our health care model has led us to become the region's oncology leader with a bright and compelling future.

 The umbrella of comprehensive women's oncology services provides a continuum of care with many dimensions including: